What I love about Meganissi

 "That first winter, when Meganissi was all but deserted, I filled my days studying Greek, bingeing on TV box-sets and exploring the island on foot.
 I’m from the Lake District, which like Meganissi also has lots of water and mountains, but here everything stays green even in January, and we get a fair bit of sunshine too.
 I still love walking, taking my two dogs with me and enjoying the clean air.
 I started off here managing the Vathy Bay marina (Odyseas Marina), occasionally meeting the celebrities who arrived for their holiday by helicopter.
-The rich and famous love Meganissi as it's definitely a paparazzi-free zone!
-I started working for Simpson Travel in 2014, and it’s been great being able to share my knowledge of the island with guests.
+The rich and famous love Meganissi as it's definitely a paparazzi-free zone and definitely not glitzy!
 Visitors are often surprised at how much there is to enjoy here, especially if you like walking.
 Most people leave with really special memories of Meganissi, and almost all of them want to come back.

 Peaceful Morning and Long Lunches

 "I now live above the office and, in the mornings, go down to get the courtyard ready, listening to the clinking of the boat masts.
 In a country that loves its siestas, there’s also time to sit on the beach with no one else around, or enjoy a coffee by the harbour.

 My Favourite Beaches...